rerun-io/rerun/BUILD.md

 just py-build
 ```

-This needs to be repeated each time the Rust source code is updated, for example after pulling updates using `git pull`.
+This needs to be repeated each time the Rust source code is updated, for example after updating your clone using `git pull`.

 Finally, the virtual environment must be activated to run Python examples: